-The Company's investment operation consists of Equity Instruments and Government Securities.

-Total investment portfolio of the Company represents 10.55 per cent of the Company's total assets (net of provision).
-Investments are stated at cost less provision for diminution other than temporary in the value of these investments.
-In respect of the portfolio of quoted investments we do not consider these investments to be at a high risk of significant misstatement, or to be subject to a significant level of judgement because they comprise liquid, quoted investments.
-However, due to their materiality in the context of the financial statements as a whole, they are considered to be one of the areas which . had significant impact on our overall audit strategy.

-The portfolio of unquoted investments is 1.97 per cent of the Company's Total Assets.
-Valuation of unquoted investments involves judgement depending on the observability of the inputs into the valuation and further iudgement in determining appropriate valuation methodology where external pricing sources are either not readily available or are unreliable.
-Refer Note no. 2-3 of the "Significant Accounting Policies".
+The Company's investment portfolio consists of Equity Instruments and Our audit procedures for this area included: Government Securities.
+Total investment portfolio of the Company represents 9.30 per cent of the Company's total assets (net of provision).
+We assessed appropriateness of the pricing methodologies with reference to Company's accounting and valuation policy; Investments are stated at cost less provision for diminution other than temporary in the value of these investments. • We have assessed the process and tested the operating effectiveness of the key controls, In respect of the portfolio of quoted investments we do not consider these investments to be at a high risk of significant misstatement, or to be subject to a significant level of judgement because they comprise liquid, quoted investments.
+However, due to their materiality in the context of the financial including the Company's review and approval of the estimates and assumptions used for the valuation including key authorization and data input controls; statements as a whole, they are considered to be one of the areas which had significant impact on our overall audit strategy.
+For quoted investments, recalculated the valuations of investments with independent pricing courses; The portfolio of unquoted investments is 1.75 per cent of the Company's Total Assets.
+Valuation of unquoted investments involves judgement depending on the observability of the inputs into the valuation and further judgement in determining the appropriate valuation methodology where external pricing sources are either not readily available or are unreliable.
+Refer Note no. 2-3 of the "Significant Accounting Policies". pricing sources; For unquoted investments, we critically evaluated the valuation assessment and resulting conclusions in order to determine appropriateness of the valuations recorded with reference to the Company's valuation guidelines.